William Cathcart, 1st Earl Cathcart: Military career

 From 1803 to 1805 Lord Cathcart was Commander-in-Chief in Ireland, and in the latter year he was sent by Pitt to supersede Sir George Don in command of the 14,000 strong British Hanover Expedition.
 He occupied Hanover on 14 December and joined with Werdereffsky's Russian column of Tolstoi's corps.
 After skirmishes with the French forces of Gabriel Barbou des Courières at Springe, Cathcart was forced to withdraw after the Franco-Prussian agreement of 27 January 1806 handing over Hanover to Prussia, and re-embarked for the United Kingdom on 7 February 1806.

 After the recall of this expedition Cathcart commanded the forces in Scotland until 1807, when he was placed in charge of the expedition to Copenhagen, which surrendered to him on 6 September.
 Four weeks later he was created Viscount Cathcart of Cathcart and Baron Greenock of Greenock in the peerage of the United Kingdom, resuming the Scottish command on his return from the front.

 On 1 January 1812 he was promoted to the full rank of general, and a few months later he proceeded to Russia as ambassador and military commissioner.
 In the latter capacity he served with the headquarters of the allies throughout the War of Liberation (1812–1814); his success in the delicate and difficult task of maintaining harmony and devotion to the common cause amongst the generals of many nationalities was recognized after the war by his elevation to an earldom (July 1814).
-He then went to St. Petersburg, and continued to hold the post of ambassador until 1820, when he returned to the United Kingdom.
+He then went to St. Petersburg, and continued to hold the post of ambassador.
+During this time, Cathcart participated in the Congress of Vienna.
+He held the role of ambassador until 1820, when he returned to his home in Britain.

 He died at his estate near Glasgow on 16 June 1843.
 He is buried in Paisley Abbey with a monument by William Mossman erected in 1848.